KnowJS/day-two/README.md

 - _npm home_ grunt
 - _npm home_ gulp
 - ...
 Node.js scripts!
-- Problem: Add a Makefile or npm [script] to your app that starts it
+- Problem: Add a Makefile, create a 'start' target, and export environment variables needed to interact with github
   - bonus: Add a gulpfile.js and task to minify your css and output to a build folder

 ###10 min break